Marc Benioff: Career

+Salesforce

-Benioff founded Salesforce in 1999 in a San Francisco apartment and defined its mission in a marketing statement as "The End of Software."
-This was a slogan he used frequently to preach about software on the Web, and used as a guerilla marketing tactic against the dominant CD-ROM CRM competitor Siebel at the time.
+Benioff founded Salesforce in 1999, while working from a San Francisco apartment.
+He defined its mission in a marketing statement as "The End of Software."
+This was a slogan he frequently used to preach about software on the Web; it was used too as a guerilla marketing tactic against the dominant CD-ROM-based customer relationship management (CRM) software provider at the time, Siebel.
 Benioff extended Salesforce's offerings in the early 2000s with the idea of a platform that allowed developers to create applications.

-Benioff also serves on the World Economic Forum's Board of Trustees and USC Board of Trustees.
+In November 2021, Benioff became co-CEO of Salesforce when Bret Taylor's promotion to co-CEO was announced.
+One year later, Bret Taylor stepped down as Salesforce co-CEO, leaving Marc Benioff as sole CEO again.

+In January 2023 Benioff announced the mass dismissal of approximately 7,000 Salesforce employees via a two-hour all-hands meeting over a call, a course of action he later admitted had been a 'bad idea'.
+As of 2024, Salesforce is one of the biggest employers in San Francisco and the anchor tenant of Salesforce Tower, the tallest building in San Francisco.

+In September 2025, Benioff reduced Salesforce's support workforce from 9,000 to about 5,000 employees because he "need[ed] less heads".
+Salesforce stated that AI agents now handle half of all customer interactions and have reduced support costs by 17% since early 2025.
+The company added it had redeployed hundreds of employees into other departments within the company.
+The decision contrasted with Benioff's earlier remarks suggesting that artificial intelligence would augment, rather than replace, white-collar workers.
+It follows similar workforce reductions at Microsoft and Klarna to automate human jobs.

+Time magazine

 On September 16, 2018, Marc and his wife Lynne bought Time for $190 million.
 In 2019, Benioff started Time Ventures, a venture capital fund that has invested in multiple companies, including Commonwealth Fusion Systems, Universal Hydrogen and NCX.
-In 2021, two companies Time Venture backed, Planet Labs and IonQ, went public.
+In 2021, two companies Time Ventures backed, Planet Labs and IonQ, went public.

+Other work

-Benioff is a member of Business Roundtable, an advocacy group of CEOs, and the Business Council.
+Benioff is on the board of trustees at the World Economic Forum and USC.
+Benioff is a member of the Business Roundtable, an advocacy group of CEOs, and The Business Council.

-In November 2021, Benioff became co-CEO of Salesforce when Bret Taylor's promotion to co-CEO was announced.
-One year later, Bret Taylor stepped down as Salesforce co-CEO, leaving Marc Benioff as the sole CEO again.

 As of February 2022, Benioff had an estimated net worth of US$8.31 billion according to Bloomberg Billionaires Index.

 Co-written work

 Benioff has co-written four books about business and technology.
 In 2004, he co-wrote Compassionate Capitalism: How Corporations Can Make Doing Good an Integral Part of Doing Well with Karen Southwick.
 In 2006, he co-wrote The Business of Changing the World: 20 Great Leaders on Strategic Corporate Philanthropy with Carlye Adler.
 In 2009, he co-wrote Behind the Cloud: The Untold Story of How Salesforce.com Went from Idea to Billion-Dollar Company and Revolutionized an Industry, also with Carlye Adler.
-In 2019, he again co-wrote Trailblazer: The Power of Business as the Greatest Platform for Change, with Monica Langley.[19]
+In 2019, he again co-wrote Trailblazer: The Power of Business as the Greatest Platform for Change, with Monica Langley.
 The book became a New York Times bestseller.